 The Basic Of Koh Rong Samloem

-Ten or so years ago this was definitely the less ventured between Koh Rong or Koh Rong Samloem.
-Though in more recent years we have seen a huge influx of resorts, hostels, and cheaper accommodation options, bringing with them a new influx of travelers.
+Ten or so years ago this was definitely the least ventured between Koh Rong or Koh Rong Samloem.
+However, in more recent years, we have seen a huge influx of resorts, hostels, and cheaper accommodation options, bringing with them a new influx of travelers.

 The main tourist area of Koh Rong Samloem is called Saracen Bay and this is where the ferry will arrive from Sihanoukville.
-Be aware there are not actually any roads on Koh Rong Samloem.
+Be aware there are not any roads in Koh Rong Samloem.

 When doing research you will quickly notice inconsistencies when it comes to the spelling of Samloem.
 This is simply been because this has been an issue since the 19th century with different maps containing different versions.